jinjagit/rutie_demo/README.md

 This is a non-dockerized version, created to deploy to Heroku.
 Visit https://rutie-demo-simontharby.herokuapp.com/ for hello_world
 Visit: https://rutie-demo-simontharby.herokuapp.com/arrays/blocked_words for benchmarks
-Visit: https://rutie-demo-simontharby.herokuapp.com/vericred_example for Vericred example with objects
+Visit: https://rutie-demo-simontharby.herokuapp.com/vericred_example for Vericred example with objects (benchmarked)

 For dockerized version see [this repo](https://github.com/jinjagit/rutie_on_rails)

 ## To add Rust to a Rails app
 This is already done in this demo repo, but if you want to do it yourself...